World Meteorological Organization

 Supported by major NMHSs, WMO Programmes, or recognized consortia

-Low bus factor (not reliant on one person)
+Low key person dependency / bus factor (not reliant on one person)

 Code of conduct available